laggron42/Laggrons-Dumb-Cogs/say/README.md

 # Say

 This is the Say cog for Red, which allows you to make your bot send text or event upload images.
-It can also be used as a bridge in DM so you can see what the bot sees, and give him messages to send.
+It can also be used as a bridge in DM so you can see what the bot sees, and give it messages to send.

 There is a detailed documentation, covering all commands in details, please read this if you want to know how commands works in details: https://laggron.red/say.html